Perdyx/notes/systems/debian.md

 Give a user sudo privileges, replacing USERNAME with your username.

-`su -c "/usr/sbin/usermod -aG sudo USERNAME"`
+`su -c "/sbin/adduser USERNAME sudo"`

 Log out and back in again for the changes to take effect.